MRtrix3/mrtrix3/docs/getting_started/scripts/population_template.rst

 - **-nl_lmax** Specifiy the lmax used for non-linear registration for each scale factor, in the form of a list of integers (default: 0,0,2,2,2,2,2,2,2,2,4,4,4,4).
 The list must be the same length as the nl_scale factor list

-- **-nl_niter** Specifiy the number of registration iterations used for each within each level before updating the template, in the form of a list of integers (default:5,5,5,5,5,5,5,5,5,5,5,10,10,20).
+- **-nl_niter** Specifiy the number of registration iterations used within each level before updating the template, in the form of a list of integers (default:5,5,5,5,5,5,5,5,5,5,5,10,10,20).
 The list must be the same length as the nl_scale factor list

 - **-nl_update_smooth** Regularise the gradient update field with Gaussian smoothing (standard deviation in voxel units, Default 2.0 x voxel_size)